webspresso

 Request flow (conceptual)

-Incoming HTTP traffic passes through Express middleware registered by the framework and by plugins, then the file router decides whether the request targets an API module under pages/api or an SSR page.
+Incoming HTTP traffic passes through the Hono compat stack (secure headers, sessions, body parsers, timeout, static files) and middleware registered by plugins, then the file router decides whether the request targets an API module under pages/api or an SSR page.
 API handlers may run Zod first; SSR routes run load() then Nunjucks with globals (fsy, t, …).

 Client